 I was diagnosed with an incurable blood cancer in early 1994.
-I followed ever direction given to me my
+I followed every direction given to me by

 and even by Dr. Lazarus.
 Unfortuneately, those directions included high doses of adriamycin, cytoxan, busulfan and melphan.
 I singled out those chemotherapy regimens because they are all known to be cardiotoxic aka damage my heart.
 The damage they caused my heart was exacerbated for two reasons:

 And they were four of the chemotherapy regimens given to me by my team of oncologists trying to… In hindsight, I’m not sure what they were trying to do.
 I never acheived remission.
 My lesions all continued to grow.

 I developed several other short, long-term and late stage side effects.
 About 3 1/2 years from my original cancer diagnosis my oncologist, Anne Rassiga, M.D. told me, “there’s nothing more we can do for you.”
 And start to finish, I, along with my insurance company, paid University Hospitals over $250,000.00 dollars.
 So what was the hospital trying to do?